Russia invading Ukraine: Here is everything we know so far about the war

 What part of Ukraine did Russia invade?

 What parts of Ukraine did Russia invade?
-In 2014, Russia invaded and eventually annexed the Crimean Peninsula from Ukraine.
+In 2014, Russia annexed the Crimean Peninsula from Ukraine.
 This event happened after the aftermath of the Revolution of Dignity.
 It is part of the Russo-Ukrainian War.

 What is the issue between Ukraine and Russia?